pedroluis73/absurdities/index.md

----
-title: Living in the absurd
+# Living in the absurd
----

 Hello there!
 (General Kenobi??)
 This is a blog about the daily absurdities I make when coding, doing math, thinking or just radomly pressing buttons.